physrisk/website-source/articles/2024/our-group-attends-dpg-2024.md

 Status: draft
 Image_url: uploads/2024/our-group-attends-dpg-2024.jpg

-This we have finally managed to attend [DPG Spring Meeting of the Condensed Matter Section 2024](https://berlin24.dpg-tagungen.de/).
-We have listened to quite a few interesting contribution and received valuable feedback on our own research.
+This year we have finally managed to attend [DPG Spring Meeting of the Condensed Matter Section 2024](https://berlin24.dpg-tagungen.de/).
+We have listened to quite a few interesting contributions and received valuable feedback on our own research.

 ![Justas (left) and myself (right) giving our presentations.]({static}/uploads/2024/our-group-attends-dpg-2024.jpg